-Way down the Ards peninsula, in the fishing village of Portavogie, you’ll find an authentic fishing village experience at The Quays, a pub and seafood restaurant in a picturesque location overlooking the harbour and the Irish Sea.
+Way down the Ards peninsula, in the fishing village of Portavogie, you’ll find an authentic fishing village experience at The Quays, a pub and popular seafood restaurant in a picturesque location overlooking the harbour and the Irish Sea.

-The Quays is the kind of place where you can have a pint and a plate of beautifully cooked fresh seafood, with two of the best seasonings in the world: fresh sea air and the sight of moored fishing boats gently rocking in the harbour as you eat.
+The Quays is the kind of place where you can have a pint and a plate of well cooked fresh seafood, with two of the best seasonings in the world: fresh sea air and the sight of moored fishing boats gently rocking in the harbour as you eat.
 Delightful.